-Germany welcomes China climate goal, sees need for EU action
+Germany welcomes China climate goals, wants more EU action

 “I think it’s beyond debate that we need to work with China when it comes to protecting the climate,” she told lawmakers.
 “China is now the biggest emitter worldwide and it’s very important that China contributes to efforts to protect the climate.”

-Without naming the United States — the world’s second biggest source of man-made greenhouse gases — she added: “And unlike other large emitters, it’s encouraging that China stands by the Paris climate accord.”
+Without naming the United States — the world’s second-biggest source of manmade greenhouse gases — she added: “And unlike other large emitters, it’s encouraging that China stands by the Paris climate accord.”

 Merkel said the target set by Beijing should be seen in light of the economic development China still has ahead of it compared to other industrialized nations.